JMU School of Theatre and Dance

 Box Office: 540.568.7000

-Join us for an evening of 10-minute plays directed and designed by JMU School of Theatre students.
+Join us for a festival of nineteen 10-minute plays directed and designed by JMU School of Theatre students.
 Contains adult language and content.

 Accredited institutional member of the National Association of Schools of Dance